Who is the Outcast Designed For?

 Hikers

-• Soft 20D liners allow for a superior next-to-skin feel, even when damp.
+• 20D liner offers a soft, next-to-skin feel, even when damp.

 Rock Climbers